expo/expo/docs/pages/technical-specs/expo-updates-0.md

 2. `expo-runtime-version` MUST be a runtime version compatible with the client.
 A runtime version stipulates the native code setup a client is running.
 It should be set when the client is built.
 For example, in an iOS client, the value may be set in a plist file.
 3. Any headers stipulated by a previous responses' [server defined headers](#manifest-response-headers).

-A conformant client library MUST also send at least one of `accept: application/expo+json`, `accept: application/json`, or `accept: multipart/mixed` though SHOULD send `accept: application/expo+json, application/json, multipart/mixed` with preferences expressed with "q" parameters as specified in [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-5.3.1).
+A conformant client library MUST also send at least one of `accept: application/expo+json`, `accept: application/json`, or `accept: multipart/mixed` based on the supported response structures though SHOULD send `accept: application/expo+json, application/json, multipart/mixed`.
+A conformant client library MAY express preference using "q" parameters as specified in [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-5.3.1), which default to `1`.

 Example:
 ```